All Registered Harvard Extension School Students

 - Educate yourself about finding a job in a particular field.

 - Register with Crimson Careers.
 This database provides a platform of jobs and internships from employers specifically interested in Harvard College, GSAS, and Extension School students.
 New listings are added daily; the database currently includes hundreds of jobs and internships.
 Once registered, you can set-up an appointment through the online scheduler.
-You’ll also receive emails about upcoming career events.

 - Review the OCS calendar for upcoming career and graduate school workshops just for degree candidates and alumni.